lovisXII/ARM_CPU/README.md

 # Introduction

 This project is the material decription of an ARMv2a architecture.
 It s describe using VHDL langage.
 Every file have been created by Louis Geoffroy Pitailler and Timothée Le Berre, excepting the file inside C_model which have been created by our teacher Jean-Lou Debardieux.\
-We developped with architecture during our first Master year at Sorbonne University.
+We developped this architecture during our first Master year at Sorbonne University.

 # File architecture :